 Here are few eggplant recipes you will love

 for spiced yogurt

-- cumin seeds (roasted and coarsely ground - 1 teaspoon)
+- 1 teaspoon cumin seeds (Roasted and coarsely ground )

 - few fresh curry leaves

-- Layer the sliced eggplant on a colander and sprinkle the salt.
-Give a massage and leave it aside for 20 minutes.
+- Layer the sliced eggplant in a colander and sprinkle the salt.
+Give a massage and leave it aside for 15 minutes.